 Curious just how far your dollar goes in New York City?

-We've rounded up the latest places for rent via rental sites Zumper and Apartment Guide to get a sense of what to expect when it comes to scoring apartment rentals in New York City if you're on a budget of up to $2,800/month.
+We've rounded up the latest places for rent via rental sites Zumper and Apartment Guide to get a sense of what to expect when it comes to hunting down apartment rentals in New York City if you're on a budget of up to $2,000/month.

 Hoodline offers data-driven analysis of local happenings and trends across cities.
 Links included in this article may earn Hoodline a commission on clicks and transactions.

 Lenox Road and Rogers Avenue (Flatbush)

 Listed at $1,915/month, this one-bedroom, one-bathroom apartment is located at Lenox Road and Rogers Avenue.

 When it comes to building amenities, anticipate bike parking, on-site laundry, a gym and a roof deck.
 Good news for pet lovers: This rental is both dog-friendly and cat-friendly.
 Future tenants needn't worry about a leasing fee.

 According to Walk Score, the area around this address has excellent walkability and boasts excellent transit options.